fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

-# F# RFC FS-1124 - Interfaces with static abstract methods
+# F# RFC FS-1124 - Interfaces with static abstract members

-The design suggestion [Support static abstract methods in interfaces](https://github.com/fsharp/fslang-suggestions/issues/1151) has been marked "approved in principle".
+The design suggestion [Support static abstract members in interfaces](https://github.com/fsharp/fslang-suggestions/issues/1151) has been marked "approved in principle".
 This RFC covers the detailed proposal for this suggestion.

 * [x] Approved in principle
 * [ ] Details: [under discussion](FILL-ME-IN)